-Enterprise risk management (ERM) is the term used to describe the whole risk management process when applied across the entire organisation.
-ERM should be integral to the planning and performance processes across the entire enterprise.
+Enterprise risk management (ERM) is the term used to describe risk management applied across the entire organisation.
+ERM should be integral to the planning and performance across the entire enterprise.

 Risk maturity is about having a sustainable, repeatable and mature ERM programme.
 Risk maturity models measure maturity from the equivalent of 'ad hoc' to 'fully embedded' levels.
 Risk maturity models or tools can be used to assess maturity using maturity metrics.
-Risk maturity models use attributes for effective enterprise risk management that facilitate benchmarking of a programme against a number of criteria, which typically include the planning and governance of the programme, the execution of risk assessments, and the aggregation, analysis and communication of risk information.
+That facilitate benchmarking of a programme against a number of criteria, which typically include the planning and governance of the programme, the execution of risk assessments, and the aggregation, analysis and communication of risk information.
 These criteria form a matrix with competency drivers which are scored.

 Research indicates from the analysis of organisations using risk maturity models that mature risk management can be correlated with enhanced business performance.
 However, the highest score from a maturity model is not always necessary or desirable - key is the systematic assessment against the risk management objectives of an organisations and this should drive maturity model targets.
+The cost of risk controls should be proportionate the improvement in managing risk.